EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

         // Get the old list from the cache, and create a new array
         // containing the new item returned from the server along
-        // with the existing items
+        // with the existing items.
         const data = cache.readQuery(cacheId);
         const newData = [...data.postsByUser, newPost];

         // Write the new array of data for this query into
-        // the cache
+        // the cache.
         cache.writeQuery({
             ...cacheId,
             data: { postsByUser: newData },